Quantum-Accelerators/quacc/docs/src/user/alt_workflows/prefect.md

 @flow(task_runner=DaskTaskRunner(cluster.scheduler_address))
 ```

 Now, when the worklow is run from the login node, it will be submitted to the job scheduling system, and the results will be sent back to Prefect Cloud once completed.
+To modify an already imported `Flow` object, the `Flow.task_runner` attribute can be modified directly.